-Max regularly teaches as a Project 180 Financial Literacy Coach and has provided the opportunity for numerous bankers to give back by participating in this program.
+Max regularly teaches as a Project 180 Financial Literacy Coach and has provided the opportunity for numerous bankers volunteer by participating in this program.

 Before moving to Arkansas in September of 2012, Mr. Holmes was Director of Circulation and Marketing for the Herald-Tribune Media Group in Sarasota.
 In addition to his work at the Herald-Tribune, Mr. Holmes was deeply involved in the Sarasota-Manatee area, serving on both the Small Business Council and the Leadership Council of the Greater Sarasota Chamber of Commerce, and on the Advisory Board and Executive Committee for the Manatee Economic Development Council.

 Mr. Holmes received his Bachelor of Science degree in Psychology from the University of Florida.
 He has served on the Board of Directors of Florida Newspaper Advertising and Marketing Executives and is a former board member of the Boys and Girls Club of Alachua County.
 Mr. Holmes is a graduate of the Leadership Sarasota Class of 2010.

 Veronica Brandon Miller, MBA, Board Chair Emeritus, is Vice President for Goodwill Industries Manasota Foundation.
 Ms. Miller has over 20 years extensive experience in development and cause marketing.
 She has worked with many nonprofits including the Smithsonian Institution in Washington, DC, ShelterBox USA, the Boys & Girls Clubs, the American Lung Association and the Navy League of the United States.
 She has successfully helped increase revenues up to 1,000% and secured both national and international media coverage for the causes she’s led and championed.